Logan's Run (TV series): Plot

 The series depicted Logan and Jessica escaping from the City of Domes only to be pursued by Francis (Randolph Powell) and various other Sandmen.
 Traveling in the "SolarCraft," a futuristic hovercraft-like vehicle which they find in an abandoned building in the remains of Washington, D.C., they embark on a trek through the post-apocalyptic United States to find Sanctuary.
 On their journey, they encounter strange human societies, robots and aliens.
-The domed city (including Carrousel) was seen only in the pilot and two other episodes, using recycled footage from the film.
+The domed city (including Carrousel)(sic) was seen only in the pilot and two other episodes, using recycled footage from the film.
 In a change from the book and film, the television series had the city secretly run by a cabal of older citizens who promised Francis a life beyond the age of 30 as a city elder if he can capture the fugitives.
 Logan and Jessica were joined on their journey by an android named Rem (played by Donald Moffat), whom they encounter in a futuristic city run by robots.